PointsBet Sportsbook New York Promo Code and Review

 PointsBet New York Rewards and Contests

 PointsBet users will earn rewards on every single bet they make.
 Players will accumulate one reward point for every five dollars in fixed odds bets, one dollar in parlays or every dollar won or lost in the PointsBetting market.
-Every 100 rewards points equals one dollar in free bet credits, although PointsBet requires a balance of at least 250 rewards points for redemption.
+Every 100 rewards points equals one dollar in bonus bet credits, although PointsBet requires a balance of at least 250 rewards points for redemption.
 PointsBet also has two levels of invitation only VIP rewards known as the Diamond Club and Platinum Club.
 For players looking for daily contests and tournaments, PointsBet is not the sportsbook of choice, as they do not offer these features currently.

 PointsBet User Experience for New York Bettors